 - Hanging around with active drug users or drug addicts who abuse drugs or alcohol regularly (even if they aren’t actively using, their behavior might allow your addictive characteristics)

-The term HALT, which stands for HUNGRY, ANGRY, LONELY, TIRED, may be used to identify the most prevalent triggers.
+HALT, which stands for HUNGRY, ANGRY, LONELY, TIRED, may be used to identify the most prevalent triggers.
 These feelings are significant triggers for many people.

-The greatest approach to help you stay clean is to break free from your current lifestyle and develop new, better habits for yourself.
+The best approach to helping you stay clean is to break free from your current lifestyle and develop new, better habits for yourself.
 You have 24/7 nursing and residential support from our caring and professional staff members.
 You are set up in a tranquil environment where you can heal in a clean and safe space that provides you with the tools you need to create a new and healthier lifestyle.

 How to Contact Passages Malibu Today: